 Pure Bronze Meditation Sound BowlSEE ON AMAZON

-Another bronze piece, this sound bowl is pricy because it’s a cut above the rest.
-At 6.5 inches, it is also a bit larger and is said to create an ambiance for emotional calming & healing.
+This is authentic Tibetan handmade Signing Bowl which is made of seven metals bronze alloy (also known as Bell metal) and therefore is a bit more pricy as it’s a cut above the rest.
+At 10 inches, it is also a bit larger and is said to create an ambiance for emotional calming & healing.

 This is especially true if you’re using it for meditation purposes.
 Also, the seller offers a lifetime, money-back guarantee.
-So, if you’re not happy, there’s no risk involved.
+So, if you’re not happy, there’s no risk involved in singing with this bowl.

 Hand Hammered Tibetan Singing BowlSEE ON AMAZON